HenryVu27/Coursera_Capstone/README.md

   - Merge the Wiki data set and the data set obtained using the csv file to produce a dataframe with complete latitude and longitude information for each postal code.
   - Use the df.explode() method to break the dataframe into rows where each row stores information of a neighborhood (previously each row storers information of a list of neighborhood).
   - Once the data are ready, we use the Foursquare API to get the venues near each neighborhood
+# 4. Methodology
+In first step we have collected the required geospatial data using Wikipedia and the provided csv file for each neighborhood in Toronto.
+We have also created a map visualization to see how the neighborhoods are spread out across Toronto.

+In the second step in our analysis, we use Foursquare API to obtain the list of venue and the category of all venues for each neighborhood in Toronto.
+We then identify the 10 most common venues for each neighborhood and create a one-hot encoded dataframe so venue categories can be used for k-means clustering

+In third and final step we will use the k-means clustering algorithm to segment neighborhoods into clusters based on the most common venues of each neighborhood.
+The most common venue types in a cluster will be used to characterize that cluster.
+A map of clusters will also be generated for better visualization of where to visit
+# 5. Results
+The following observations are made after segmenting the neighborhood in Toronto into 4 clusters
+#### Neighborhoods in cluster 1 are the best place to visit for tourists in need of airport service.
+#### Cluster 2 and 3 has a high density of bars, coffee shops and restaurants.
+Tourists who want recreational activities should visit neighorboods in those clusters
+#### Tourists who want an escape from urban life could visit neighborhoods in cluster 3 and 4 for their high density of parks and camping areas
+# 6. Conclusion
+The purpose of this project was to identify which area in Toronto tourists should visit given their interests.
+By using the venue information obtained from Foursquare data we have identified all venues and their category for each neighborhood in Toronto, and then generated a one-hot encoded dataframe to represent the frequency of each venue type.
+Clustering of those locations was then performed in order to create major zones of interest (based on the most common venue types).

+Final decission on optimal tourist location will be made by visitors based on their specific interests and the location of their residence.